 Why You Need a Competent Drug Crime Lawyer

-Having our highly qualified criminal defense attorneys in your corner means you will have expert representation throughout your case.
+Having our highly qualified criminal defense lawyers in Camdenton and Lebanon in your corner means you will have expert representation throughout your case.
 We will consider the facts of the case and work to get you the best possible outcome.
 Depending on the case, this might include:

 - Having charges dismissed if the evidence is insufficient

 - Plea bargain negotiations for a reduced sentence

 - Jury selection if the case goes to trial

 Felony Drug Charge Penalties